-Futuristic smart homes: no longer a future dream.
+Futuristic smart homes are no longer a future dream.

 Sustainable, 3D printed smart homes seem like something out of a ‘Back to the Future’ film, but they’re very much a reality.
 Nevada-based company haus.me is creating just that, even marketing their homes as ‘zombie-proof’.
 Although the zombie-proofing is yet to be tested, haus.me’s homes are ready to be shipped, even internationally, complete with all the bells and whistles of smart home technology.